celinazan/Project-Group-27/README.md

 Sorted.js - Code for showing the chosen house and saving that information for the user

-Home.js - Navigation page for reaching different functions
+Home.js - Navigation page for reaching different function

-NewSort.js - Similar to Sorting.js, modified for re-sorting

 Spells.js - Fetching all the spells from the API

+Characters.js - Code to be able to view the members of the different houses

 # TO-DO LIST (so we remember what to do)